Globular Amphora culture: Genetics

 Tassi et al. (2017) extracted fifteen samples of mtDNA.
 The majority of the samples belonged to subclades of U and Haplogroup H (mtDNA), along with J, W and K. The remains were found to be closely related to Early European Farmers and Western Hunter-Gatherers, with little genetic relation to the Yamnaya culture of Western Steppe Herders in the east.
-The authors of the study suggested that the Globulara Amphora culture was non-Indo-European-speaking, but with cultural influences from Yamnaya.
+The authors of the study suggested that the Globulara Amphora culture could possibly have been in contact with the Yamnaya, but that the interaction would mostly have been at the cultural level with very limited migration, if any, contrary to the predictions of Gimbutas’s Kurgan hypothesis.

 Mathieson et al. (2018) included a genetic analysis of eight males of the Globular Amphora culture.
 Three of them carried haplogroup I2a2a1b and a subclade of it; two carried I2a2; one carried I2; one carried BT and one carried CT.
 According to admixture analysis they also had approximately 70% EEF ancestry and 30% WHG ancestry, some of them with negligible Eastern Hunter-Gatherer and Yamnaya traces.

 Schroeder et al. (2019) examined 15 skeletons from the Koszyce mass grave in southern Poland, which is ascribed to the Globular Amphora culture.
 The individuals were all shown to be members of an extended family, and to have been buried with great care by someone who knew them very well.
 Most of them were female and children.
 All had been executed by a violent blow to the head, perhaps by invading Corded Ware groups.
 The older males of the family are missing from the grave, suggesting that they were away or had fled.
 Of the eight samples of Y-DNA extracted, all were found to belong to I2a-L801.
-The fifteen samples of mtDNA extracted belonged to various subclades of T, H, J, K, HV.
-The skeletons were determined to have about 70% EEF ancestry and 30% WHG ancestry, meaning they had no Indo-European WSH-ancestry.
+The fifteen mtDNA samples consisted of various subclades of T, H, J, K, HV.
+The skeletons showed about 70% EEF ancestry and 30% WHG ancestry, meaning the population was distinct from neighboring Corded Ware groups in lacking steppe-related ancestry.
 The archaeological and genetic evidence collected from the grave indicated that the Globular Amphora culture was patriarchal and kinship-oriented, which appears to have been the norm for Late Neolithic communities in Central Europe.

+Papac et al. (2021) examined 3 Globular Amphora individuals from Vlineves in the Czech Republic.
+They were found to harbour mainly EEF ancestry and about 25-30% WHG ancestry.
+The 3 Globular Amphora culture males in the study belonged to Y-haplogroup R1b-V88.